gopherslab/conduit-connector-google-sheets/README.md

 ## Generating credentials

 In order to generate credentials.json, please follow [this link](https://developers.google.com/workspace/guides/create-credentials).
 After the credentials.json is generated, download the json file and place it inside your root project.
 To generate token file(i.e token_UnixTimeStamp.json), run `./google-token-gen` from the root project.
-A browser window will open, to verify the gmail account followed by the conset page.
+A browser window will open, to verify the gmail account followed by the consent page.

 Once successful, you will get the following message:
 ```